Understanding the 4 Styles of Decision Making (For Your Big Life Decisions)

 While some people may perform well under pressure, pressure doesn't help anyone navigate the decision-making process better.

-You can think of decision-making styles as something similar to personality types.
+You can think of decision-making styles as similar to personality types.
 If you love the Enneagram or the Myers Briggs personality tests, then you're apt to love this as well.
-However, I do want to clarify that this is not a personality test.

-Instead, it is a tool to give you insight into how you process your decisions.
-The goal is to help you recognize your strengths and weaknesses so that you can become a stronger, more confident decision maker.
+It is a tool to give you insight into how you process your decisions.
+The goal is to help you become a stronger, more confident decision maker.

 The four decision-making styles include: